djmitche/remsh/doc/slaves.rst

         executable's standard output seen; `stderr_cb` does the same for standard error.

+    .. method:: send(src, dest)

+        :param src: source filename (on the master)
+        :param dest: destination filename (on the slave)

+        Copies `src`, on the master, to `dest` on the slave.
+This is a basic, data-only copy, so no file metadata, "forks", "streams", or anything like that will be copied.
+The destination filename can be relative to the current directory or absolute.

+        This method raises :class:`~remsh.amp.rpc.RemoteError` if `dest`
+        already exists.

     The Slave class also implements a few utility methods:

     .. method:: setup()